mike10004/antiprint/README.md

 # antiprint

-Antiprint is a Chrome extension that tries to make your browser seem less unique to websites that you visit.
+Antiprint is an extension for Chrome and Firefox that makes your browser appear less unique to websites that you visit.

-This extension is neither complete nor correct in achieving that goal.
+This extension is neither complete nor correct in accomplishing that feat.
 To suggest ways to improve it, please open an issue.

 ## Coverage Areas